Animal Ambassadors

 Northern Raccoon

 Rita was found as an infant in a community member's backyard, alone and crying out.
 Her eyes were just beginning to open and due to being so young, she was placed in care with our satellite team.
-After a few weeks, Rita was paired with another infant raccoon to keep each other company and prevent them becoming habituated to humans.
-Through Rita's rehabilitation, our wildlife specialists was not developing and reaching the same benchmarks as other raccoons around her age.
-She didn't appear to be doing well and was had lost weight, so we quickly began additional medical care.
-The team was able to care for and handle Rita easily for all of her treatments, and it was determined that she had become too adjusted to humans and would not be able to be released back into the wild.
+After a few weeks, Rita was paired with another infant raccoon for company and to prevent them becoming habituated to humans.
+Through Rita's rehabilitation, our wildlife specialists noticed she was not developing and reaching the same benchmarks as other raccoons her age.
+She didn't appear to be thriving, so we quickly began additional medical care.
+The team was able to handle Rita easily for all her treatments, and it was determined that she had become too habituated and would not be able to be released back into the wild.
 Rita lives full time at our Ramona Wildlife Center as a wildlife ambassador.
-She enjoys the company of the caregivers and loves meeting new visitors.
-Her favorite things to do are play in water, run around when she gets the zoomies, climb around her habitat, and explore enrichment items like new toys and treats.